 Unless you know exactly what mortgage product you want, you should seek professional mortgage advice.
-Advice from a mortgage lender differs from independent advice from brokers or Independent Financial Advisors.
+You can get advice from mortgage lenders, brokers or IFAs.
 Mortgage lenders only offer information on their own products.

 Mortgage brokers can offer advice on a range of products from a variety of lenders, however it should be noted that some brokers will cover the whole of the market, others will only advise on products from a limited number of lenders.

 Many mortgage brokers have relationships with lenders and are able to access competitive exclusive products that aren't available directly from the lender.

 When looking for mortgage advice you should consider whether you are willing to pay an advice fee.
 Some brokers are paid commission by a lender for selling their products, others may charge an advice fee, or a combination of the two.
 Your Mortgage Adviser should explain to you what their fees are before giving advice.

 The mortgage options available to you will depend upon your circumstances.